hypervel/hypervel.org/docs/docs/authorization.md

 In addition to helpful methods provided to the `App\Models\User` model, you can always authorize actions via the `Gate` facade's `authorize` method.

 Like the `can` method, this method accepts the name of the action you wish to authorize and the relevant model.
-If the action is not authorized, the `authorize` method will throw an `LaravelHyperf\Auth\Access\AuthorizationException` exception which the Laravel Hyperf exception handler will automatically convert to an HTTP response with a 403 status code:
+If the action is not authorized, the `authorize` method will throw an `Hypervel\Auth\Access\AuthorizationException` exception which the Hypervel exception handler will automatically convert to an HTTP response with a 403 status code:

 ```php
 <?php